viRingbells/switch-case/README.md

 ### proxy.execute(result, targetCondition)

 Executes the result with the target condition as a param.
+Support both async or sync functions.

 ### proxy.validateCondition(condition)